 “I think that like everyone in the dorms will feel like reassured that nothing can happen.”

 Callisto has worked closely with the school and used feedback from parents to find ways to ensure maximum safety on campus.
-Callisto says he would rather have students safe even if it means they have to go through the small hassles in order to take precautions.
+Callisto said he would rather have students safe even if it means they have to go through the small hassles in order to take precautions.